ppyhm2/insurance-customer-journey-analytics/write_up.md

 - **Colour-blindness awareness** — affects approximately 8% of males and 0.5% of females; chart palette should be tested accordingly
 - Consistent branding, sizing, and chart choice across all pages

-Wireframes for the front page and KPI pages were produced in Excalidraw to illustrate page structure and chart placement.

 ### KPI Page Descriptions

 #### Funnel Conversion Rate